GrenDrake/glulx-assemble/README.md

 #### General

 **.define**: Defines a symbol with a specified constant value.
-In the current version the value must be a numeric literal, but this will be expanded in future versions.
+The value must be a numeric literal or a previously defined constant value.

 A few constants are automatically defined.
 These are *_RAMSTART*, *_EXTSTART*, and *_ENDMEM* which have the same value as header fields of the same name.